nallagondu/production_ed/week2/day2.md

 ### Step 3: Create a LinkedIn PDF

+Please note: recently, LinkedIn has started to limit which kinds of account can export their profile as a PDF.
+If this feature isn't available to you, simply print your profile to PDF, or use a PDF resume instead.

 Save your LinkedIn profile as a PDF:
 1. Go to your LinkedIn profile
 2. Click "More" → "Save to PDF"